devpro/cloud-native-samples/splunk-otel-dotnet/README.md

 ### Terminology

 * [Splunk](https://github.com/devpro/everyday-cheatsheets/blob/main/docs/splunk.md) is the data platform where we want to send traces from our application.
 We'll be using:
-  * the HTTP Event Collector (HEC): [examples](https://docs.splunk.com/Documentation/Splunk/8.1.3/Data/HECExamples)
+  * the HTTP Event Collector (HEC): [examples](https://docs.splunk.com/Documentation/Splunk/8.1.3/Data/HECExamples), [splunkhecexporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/splunkhecexporter/README.md)
 * [OpenTelemetry](https://opentelemetry.io/), aka "Otel", is an "observability framework for cloud-native software (a collection of tools, APIs, and SDKs)".
 It is:
   * the new standard for tracing and observability and one of the most active projects of the [Cloud Native Computing Foundation (CNCF)](https://github.com/devpro/everyday-cheatsheets/blob/main/docs/cncf.md) (as of May 2021)
   * the library that we will use to collect data from the application code: [opentelemetry-dotnet](https://github.com/open-telemetry/opentelemetry-dotnet)
-  * the collector that will receive data from the application and send it to Splunk: [opentelemetry-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) with the exporter that will send data to Splunk HEC: [splunkhecexporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/splunkhecexporter/README.md)
+  * the collector that will receive data from the application and send it to Splunk: [collector](https://opentelemetry.io/docs/collector/), [opentelemetry-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib)
 * [ASP.NET](https://dotnet.microsoft.com/apps/aspnet) is a "free, cross-platform, open source framework for building web apps and services with .NET and C#"
 * [NuGet](https://www.nuget.org/) is the "package manager for .NET"
 * [SignalFx](https://www.splunk.com/en_us/investor-relations/acquisitions/signalfx.html) has been acquired by Splunk in 2019